IMPORTANT: This page replaces the email that i mention in the video that follows.

 because you (or your spouse,) are losing employer health insurance coverage, Click Here.

-We are multi-state licensed, and headquartered in Minnesota. we do not offer every Medicare supplement available in Every area.
-Currently we represent 10 out of 13 organizations which offer Medicare supplements in MN.
+We do not offer every plan available in your area.
+Currently we represent 6 organizations which offer 35 Medicare Advantage Plans in your area.
 Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program to get information on all of your options.